istio/istio/tests/e2e/README.md

 # you can skip this step.
 make push

-# the hub/tag set in your .istiorc will be used by the test.
+# the hub/tag set in your .istiorc.mk will be used by the test.

 ```